As on: Jun 08, 2023 05:19 PM

 i) Dematerialization of Shares:

-The Company's shares are required to be compulsorily traded on Stock Exchanges in dematerialized form.
-The number of shares as on 31st March, 2022 held in dematerialized and physical form are as under:
+The number of shares as on 31st March, 2023 held in dematerialized and physical form are as under:

 j) Compliance with mandatory and non-mandatory requirements of the Listing Regulations: